Foxy/foxy-node-netlify-functions/src/functions/datastore-integration-orderdesk/README.md

 # Configuration Reference

-There are a some customization you can do to your webhook.
+There are some customization you can do to your webhook.
 These are set with **environment variables** that you can set directly in Netlify dashboard.

 To configure your **environment variables** follow these steps: